Published: 9 April 2025 | Reading Time: 7 minutes

 The evolutionary model follows a process called "plan a little, design a little, code a little."
 One of the biggest advantages of the evolutionary model is that customers gain confidence in the product since they receive working versions from the very beginning.
 They can verify and validate their requirements early and reduce the risk of major changes at later stages.
 Additionally, since work is divided into manageable parts, the model supports changing requirements without disrupting the entire development process.

-The evolutionary development in software engineering has a few characteristics which show how it works:
+The evolutionary development in software engineering has several key characteristics that define how it works:

 Its iterative approach is at the core of the evolutionary model in software engineering.
 Each development cycle produces a working software version with new or improved features.
 The incremental process ensures that the product evolves, allowing continuous feedback and adjustments.
 By regularly reassessing user requirements and market trends, the model makes it easier to adapt to changes and refine the software at every stage.